FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 5. Use in Fragrances

-In the fragrance industry, amyris wood oil is valued for its warm, woody aroma and is used in a variety of fragrance families, including oriental, woody, and fougère.
-It serves as a base note, providing depth and longevity to the fragrance composition.
-Typical concentration ranges in perfumes are from 0.5% to 5%, depending on the desired intensity and character.
-The oil's volatility is low, contributing to its role as a base note.
+In the fragrance industry, amyris wood oil is valued for its woody and balsamic notes, making it a popular choice in oriental and woody fragrance families.
+It is often used as a base note, providing longevity and depth to the fragrance composition.
+Typical concentration ranges in perfumes are from 0.5% to 5%, depending on the desired effect.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts